Visualizing Climate Change’s Impact on Energy Demand for Cooling Buildings in Southeast Asia under Extreme Heat#

 AI policies#

-You are encouraged to use ChatGPT (or other AI tools) for coding, visualization design, and related tasks.
+You can use ChatGPT (or other AI tools) for coding, visualization design, and related tasks.
 However, AI should not be used for your short write-ups.
 All written content must be your own.
 If you use AI for coding or visualizations, proper citations must be provided where applicable.

 Appendix#